MikeMuff/Computer-Security/system/README.md

 Spyware, people accessing your network, files, etc remotely, using your computer for malicious intent, recruited to botnet.

 ## Task 5
+Trust boundary: A location on the data flow diagram where data changes its level of trust.
+Any place where data is passed between two processes.

+## Task 6
+Push and popped, function arguments, return address, previous frame pointer, local variables.